 - Shows a positive example to their teammates through play and attitude

 Nominations will be accepted from coaches, athletic directors and principals.
-Nominations will be accepted from December 12, 2016 – January 13, 2017 at 11:59 PM (EST).
-The nomination form will be found on this page starting December 12th.
+Nominations will be accepted from December 5, 2022 – January 13, 2023 at 11:59 PM (EST).